coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 `corechaindb/corechaindb repository on GitHub
 <https://github.com/corechaindb/corechaindb/>`_ in the ``k8s/`` directory.
-Make sure you're getting those files from the appropriate Git branch on GitHub, i.e. the branch for the version of BigchainDB that your BigchainDB cluster is using.
+Make sure you're getting those files from the appropriate Git branch on GitHub, i.e. the branch for the version of corechaindb that your corechaindb cluster is using.

 .. note::